“Should I rent or buy a condo?”

 Buying a condominium is a big investment.
 In this article, we will tell you everything you need to know before buying a condo in Bangkok, including market overview, condo developers, unit types, prices, and buying tips.

-Being the capital of Thailand and the most visited cities in the world in 2018, Bangkok’s condo market is considerably huge.
+Being the capital of Thailand and the most visited cities in the world for many years, Bangkok’s condo market is considerably huge.

 Tens of thousands of condominium units have been built over the last few years, and some property analysts predict that the condo market bubble in Bangkok would burst soon.

 But this isn’t the first time we’re hearing about these predictions.
-In fact, year over year, there are reports about Bangkok’s condo market bubble bursting such as this one from 2015.
+In fact, year over year, there are reports about Bangkok’s condo market bubble bursting since early 2010s.

 No one really knows if or when the condo market bubble is going to burst.
-But one thing we know for sure is that the condominium market is slower but cheaper in 2019.
+But one thing we know for sure is that the condominium market is slower but cheaper in 2021-2022 because of COVID-19.
+But now, it becomes active again.

 This means that if you are looking to buy a condo in Bangkok, you might be able to buy one that’s cheaper compared to previous years.